 People are more familiar with .com and even .net than the others that are out there now.
 My advice is this.
 If the name you want for your website isn’t available with a .com address, find a different name.

 In the end, you don’t need to spend weeks on this process, but do give it some thought.
-A day or two is plenty for ideas to pop in your head.
+A day or two is plenty for ideas to pop into your head.
 Personally, I don’t think it is wise to jump into a name you are going to have to live with for years.

 Granted, what you put on your website…content…images…and such is more important than a name, but the name of your website is the first impression that many are going to judge you by, so do what you can to find a name that you like, can live with, and will convey the message you want it to.